upasana1927/Book-Recommendation-System/README.md

     View random books on the homepage.

-    Search books by mood or genre.
+    Search books by name,mood or genre.

     AI-powered recommendations based on user input.